 1. Overhead Press

-- Start with feet shoulder-width apart, holding a pair of dumbbells.
+- Start with your feet shoulder-width apart, holding a pair of dumbbells at your sides.

 - Bring your bellybutton toward your spine to keep your core tight.

-- Keeping the shoulders down, press the weights overhead, biceps along your ears.
+- Keeping your shoulders down, press the weights overhead, rotating your palms so they face away from your body.
+End with your biceps along your ears.

 - Lower the weights back down to the starting position, elbows in line with your shoulders.